-He said he believed the political leaders of Pakistan were patriots.
-He hoped and prayed that the country's interests would be foremost to them and they would rise above petty party politics, personal grievances and Jealousies.
+He said he believed the political leaders of Pakistan werepatriots.
+He hoped and prayed that the country's interests would be foremost to them and they would rise above petty party politics, personal grievances and jealousies.
 "The people of Pakistan demand it from them", Gen. Zia said.

 Gen. Zia told a visiting Arab correspondent that there would be continuity in Pakistan's foreign policy.
-He recalled his statement in his first address to the nation that the Interim Gov erunent would abide by all the agreements and commitments made by the previous Government with other countries.
+He recalled his statement in his first address to the nation that the Interim Gov erument would abide by all the agreements and commitments made by the previous Government with other countries.

 As for Pakistan's attitude toward Arab and Palestinian causes, to which the question of the correspondent related, Gen. Zia said that the sentiments of the people of Pakistan about this were well known.
-Being a Pekistani and a soldier he could not even think of changing the existing policy, the Chief Martial Law Administrator added.

-The Arabs have been close to the heart of Pakistanis all along he said, adding "we have tremendous regard for our Arab brothers".

-Questioned about the agreement with France for a nuclear reprocessing plant, Gen. Zia said "I see no reason why we should make an exception of this when we have said that we will abide by all the agreements and accords.
-The reprocessing plant is one of them."
+Being a that illegal arms, he said the Gov- Pekistani and a soldier he could not even think of changing the existing policy, the Chief Martial Law Administrator added.
+The Arabs have been close to the heart of Pakistanis all along he said, adding "we have tre- mendous regard for our Arab brothers".
+Questioned about the agree- ment with France for a nuc- lear reprocessing plant, Gen. Zia said "I see no reason why we should make an exception of this when we have said that we will abide by all the agree- ments and accords.
+The repro- cessing plant is one of them."
+Kashnir, Och.
+The Military there were some problems of Azad Kashnir.

-To a question about Azad

-Kashmir, Gen. Zia said that there were some problems of Azad Kashmir.
 The Military Council was closely looking into these problems on the same lines as "we are looking into the problems of Pakistan."

-A foreign correspondent asked his opinion on the allegation by the former Prime Minister about massive foreign intervention on behalf of the Opposition, Gen. Zia said "if I say something on this it would only be of academic interest".

-Answering a question Gen. Zia said the Election Commission was likely to be reconstituted in a day or two.
+A foreign correspondent ask- ed his opinion on the allega- tion by the former Prime Minis- ter about massive foreign inter- vention on behalf of the Oppo- sition, Gen. Zia said "if I say something on this it would only be of academic interest".
+Answering a question Gen. ernment had taken steps to re- cover these.
+PPI adds: In renly to a 0 co- tion, Gen. Zia di Han and would be for the newly elected Govern- release the Hanne du man Commission 5 to the debacle in East Rakistan.
+He said the report had not been released for the last four years and asked what difference will it make if it is not released dur- ing next 80 days.
+He said: It will be for the new elected Gov. ernment to take a decision in this regard.